hawtio/website/src/docs/get-started.md

     main.setWar("somePathOrDirectoryContainingHawtioWar");
     main.run();

-If you wish to do anything fancy it should be easy to override the Main class to find the hawtio-web.war in whatever place you wish to locate it (such as your local maven repo or download it from some server etc).
+If you wish to do anything fancy it should be easy to override the Main class to find the `hawtio-war.war` in whatever place you wish to locate it (such as your local maven repo or download it from some server etc).

 Depending on the war you are loading, you may also need to turn off authentication before running the embedded hawtio so that it can be accessible in an unauthenticated environment: